aemannlinmccornack/aemannlinmccornack.github.io/_pages/about.md

 I am currently working on my first book project, ***The Politics of Ruling Alone***, where I trace the classical origins of autocracy through a focus on early China and classical Greece.
 I am interested in questions of comparative methodology as well as exploring the intersections of political thought, comparative politics, intertextuality/textual criticism, and materiality (classical Greek epigraphy; pre-imperial/Qin/Han excavated manuscripts).
 Methodological quandaries aside, my substantive interests lie in the history of political concepts and representations of **trauma**, **injustice**, and **subjugation**.
 For more details, see "Publications" and "Future Project."

+I can be reached at ml9634@princeton.edu or aemann@princeton.edu.
+Please do not hesitate to reach out!

 ## Dissertation | First Book Project

 ***The Politics of Ruling Alone: Discursive Repertoires and the Contestations of Sole Rulership in Early China and Classical Greece***